SinggihPurba21/SinggihPurba21/ideas/thinking.md

 - Consider adding a CONTRIBUTING.md file to outline contribution guidelines.
 - Explore potential CI/CD pipelines for automated testing and deployment.

+*   Consider adding a contribution guide (CONTRIBUTING.md) outlining how others can submit issues or pull requests.
+*   A README.md file with a project description, installation instructions, and usage examples would be beneficial.